dmbarbour/glas/docs/GlasDesign.md

 Data is encoded in the tree structure.
 For example, we can directly encode algebraic products `(A * B)` and sums `(A + B)` using a single node that contains two or one edges respectively.
 Unit `()` is can be encoded by a leaf node.
 However, basic algebraic products and sums are awkward to extend or version.

 Glas systems favor labeled records and variants.
-Null-terminated UTF-8 text is encoded into a path through a tree, e.g. `01110000 01100001 01110100 01101000 00000000` for label 'path'.
+Null-terminated UTF-8 text is encoded into a path through a tree, e.g. label 'path' uses bitstring `01110000 01100001 01110100 01101000 00000000`.
 The value follows the null terminator.
 The runtime can compactly encode non-branching path segments, thus a record becomes a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
-However, a compiler could further optimize records into a C struct-like encoding.
+A compiler could further optimize records, e.g. use a symbol table to share labels across records.
 Variants are single element records, and symbols can be viewed as variants with the unit value.

 A byte is encoded as a bitstring, i.e. a non-branching path encoding one bit per edge such as `00010111`.
 Glas has a few bitwise and unsigned arithmetic operators to work with bytes and bitstrings in general.
 Bitstrings are assumed to be reasonably short, often fixed-width.

-Binary data is encoded as a list of bytes.
+Binary data is logically encoded as a list of bytes.
 Glas uses lists for arbitrary size sequential structure.
-However, to avoid the awkward performance characteristics of linked lists, Glas systems substitute a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation under-the-hood.
-Finger trees support constant-time access to both ends, and logarithmic manipulations in general.
+However, to avoid the awkward and awful performance scalability characteristics of linked lists, Glas systems often substitute a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation for lists.
+Finger tree lists support constant-time access to both ends and logarithmic inner manipulations.

 *Note:* There is no built-in support for rational numbers, signed numbers, floating point numbers, complex numbers, matrix and vector math, and so on.
-However, it is feasible to extend Glas to support more types via *Acceleration*.
+However, it is feasible to extend Glas to support performance of more types via *Acceleration*.

 ## Binary Extraction